How to create UI in Godot: Core Concepts (part 1)

 setting anchors manually

-Note: Godot used to mention "margins" up until a previous version (4.3??), but they're now referred to "Anchor Offset".
+Note: Godot used to mention "margins" up until version 4.3, but they're now referred to "Anchor Offset".
 We didn't mention them yet to introduce things more clearly, but just know that you can decide precisely how many pixels you want a control node to "stay away" (or closer) to its container, when resizing dynamically.
 This value is relative to the anchors ("fixed" vs "fill etc."), and it's set for you automatically when you use the icons/templates we talked above.

 Now that you know how to resize elements, you could theoretically complete your full UI this way, but you'd find yourself having to set a lot of options manually and it would become a messy project really fast, especially if you have a lot of elements (or lists).